Xian-Bei/CLUT/README.md

   - 20+05+10: 25.56 PSNR
   - 20+05+20: 25.68 PSNR

-Just
+To evaluate them, just

     python evaluate.py --model 20+05+10 --epoch 310
 or

     python evaluate.py --model 20+05+20 --epoch 361

-To evaluate your trained model of a specific epoch, remember to keep the other parameters the same as training.
+To evaluate your own trained model of a specific epoch, specify the epoch and keep the other parameters the same as training.